 When you tour, we’ll discuss enrollment timelines with you:

 Near-term and mid-year admissions.
-We enroll year-round when there is a match between a spot and a child (timing, age, gender, previous Montessori experience, language skills, etc.) If there’s a match between your child, your timeline, and an opening, you may receive an enrollment offer during or soon after your tour.
+We enroll year-round when there is a match between a spot and a child (timing, age, previous Montessori experience, language skills, etc.) If there’s a match between your child, your timeline, and an opening, you may receive an enrollment offer during or soon after your tour.

 Waitlist for school-year starts and future mid-year openings.
 If you are planning ahead or looking to enroll for the next school year, you can place your child on our waitlist/applicant pool via a simple online process.
 You’ll receive a link to the waitlist after your tour.
-The sooner you waitlist, the higher up on the waitlist you will be, so act now.
+The sooner you waitlist, the higher up on the waitlist you will be.
 Enrollment offers for the next school year are typically sent out between February and April; after April, if any spots remain open, we will offer direct enrollment for the next school year.

 Step 3: Additional steps